 To run a single GSQL command or command file, the user must provide their username and password.
+The graph also needs to be specified.
 To specify the username in the command line, use the -u option.
 The user can also provide their password with the -p option.
 If the password is not provided on the command line, the system will then prompt the user for their password, so this method is only appropriate for interactive use.
 If -u not used, then the system will assume that the request is coming from the default tigergraph user.
 It will then prompt for tigergraph's password (assuming GSQL authentication is enabled).
 Note that if -u is not used and authentication is disabled, then the system simply responses to all requests, as it did in earlier versions (unprotected administrative mode).